-Perhaps the most diverse location known to the world, New York welcomes visitors from every corner of the globe and those who’ve stayed have made its five boroughs culturally rich places, offering plenty to see, do and experience in the ‘big apple’.
+Perhaps the most diverse location known to the world, New York welcomes visitors from every corner of the globe and those who’ve stayed have made the five boroughs of New York culturally rich places, offering plenty to see, do and experience in the ‘big apple’.

-Manhattan is the most iconic of all the boroughs and its world class attractions, fine dining and proximity to New York shopping outlets mean there’s never a dull moment on this island.
+Manhattan is the most iconic of all the NYC districts and its world class attractions, fine dining and proximity to New York shopping outlets mean there’s never a dull moment on this island.

 The business heartland of the USA, Manhattan is more simply referred to as ‘the city’ and many of the most important decisions in NYC’s history have been made in this borough.
 It’s a place where entrepreneurial spirit mixes with high-brow culture and sophisticated taste to offer the best of the best to see and do in New York.